Machine Learning Domain Adaptation in Spin Models with Continuous Phase Transitions: Introduction

 We use a recently developed finite-size scaling approach~\cite{Chertenkov-2023} to analyze {\em variation} $V(T)$ of the NN output function $P(T)$ - it has been shown that extracting the correlation length and critical temperature from $V(T)$ is very robust both when applied to different physical models and when using different neural network (NN) architectures, as long as training and testing are performed on the same model.

-To the letter, we show that the problem of learning/testing spin distributions involves two aspects.
+To the paper, we show that the problem of training/testing spin distributions involves two aspects.
 Firstly, there are the physical properties of ordered states, which lie in the degeneracy of the ground state.
 For the Ising model, the degeneracy is two, and the system below $T_c$ can equally have most spins in the +1 or -1 state.
 In the case of the Baxter-Wu model, four combinations of spins on triangular plaques give the same ground state energy, and this is a fourfold degeneracy.
+In the case of the four-state Potts model, ground state is also fourfold degenerate.
 The ground state degeneracy separates systems with the same dimensionality and the same number of order parameter components into different universality classes~\cite{Privman-1991}.
 In practice, this means a different set of values of the critical exponents.
+It should be noted that the critical temperature is not universal and, in particular, differs for four-state Potts model and Baxter-Wu model, which belong to the same universality class.
+Interestingly, in the usual view of Hamiltonians, the critical temperature is the same for the Ising model and the Baxter-Wu model, but they belong to different universality class.